lovejzzz/CityOfMusic/README.md

 - Reward learning progress with collectible achievements
 - Encourage exploration of different musical concepts
 - Build long-term engagement through collection mechanics

-## 🤝 Contributing

-This is an ongoing educational project.
-Contributions, suggestions, and feedback are welcome!

 ## 📝 License